linjames0/jameslin.bio/markdown/research.md

 Or: advice on how to make the most of your time in lab.

 #### 1. You get what you put in
-* People are too busy to chase you
 * Get to know everyone in the lab
     * Get context on what people are working on
     * People have already ran into the same problems and have thought about solutions